AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-42750-->

 *  The Admin customer grid now displays all customer data, including newly added `date` custom attributes, as expected.
-Previously, {{ site.data.var.ee }} threw an error and did not display the Admin customer grid correctly when the `date` attribute set was set as a column.
+Previously, Adobe Commerce threw an error and did not display the Admin customer grid correctly when the `date` attribute set was set as a column.

 <!--- AC-1280-->